kreijack/bombrowser/tests/TESTS.md

 Passed: [X]

-### Test 9.45 - Edit code - change revision without saving
+### Test 9.45 - Edit code - insert a child  without saving

 Test description:
 - Take a code from the code list gui with multiple revision